scijs/luminance/README.md

 luminance
 =========
 Converts an RGB image into a [grayscale luminance](http://en.wikipedia.org/wiki/Grayscale) image.
+This is built on the [ndarray library](https://github.com/mikolalysenko/ndarray).

 ## Example